 - Performers at events (Annual Dinner, Family Day, Departmental Functions, Wedding, Charity Bazaars)

 It is not an exhaustive list.
 To most of our clients, employment enhances their quality of life, improves self-esteem and offers general life satisfaction.

 Employment for persons with disabilities is encouraged by the Government through the open-door programme.
 The Open Door Programme helps employers defray the cost for necessary accommodations to facilitate the hiring of persons with disabilities.
 Grants and employment support services under the programme include:

 • On-the-job Training Grant to support employment and retention of persons with disabilities

 • Job Redesign Grant to support re-designing of jobs such as purchases of equipment and workplace modification

 • Training Grant for skills-upgrading of persons with disabilities and training of employees with no disabilities

 For more details, please visit the Open Door Programme.

 SAVH’s Placement Officers work closely with employers who work together with the visually handicapped clients to understand their job scopes and the work environment.
 Interviews are arranged with employers once potential candidates are matched with jobs.
 Once a job match is completed, SAVH’s Placement Officers will ensure the newly employed client are transited smoothly into the new job and work location by providing orientation and mobility (O&M) training.
 O&M skills allow a visually impaired person to travel safely from home to work and in the community.

-For more information about hiring visually impaired clients or enquiries, please contact us at 6251 4331 ext 167 or ext 151 or email us at email@example.com.
+For more information about hiring visually impaired clients or enquiries, please contact us at 6251 4331 ext 703 or 704 or email us at firstname.lastname@example.org.